 From the north and west, the castle was adjoined to an outer bailey, surrounded by a double moat.
 The discovered ramparts suggest that it was divided into two separately fortified zones.
 The main gate was located on the western side and led to the Gdańsk Old Town.
 Another gate probably led to the south, to the Motława embankment, and the last one led through a trapezoidal tower to the port on the Vistula river.
 In the south – west corner of the castle there was a cylindrical tower adapted to use firearms.
 At the end of the 15th century it was called the Tower on the Fish Market, then the Swan Tower and after rebuilding it became a defensive element of the Gdańsk Main Town.
 In its vicinity, in the western part of the Motława river, there were also many buildings that can be identified with representative buildings, probably the commander’s apartment or guest rooms of the Grand Master.
 It was a two-bay building connected to a tower, latrines, a gate and a kitchen with a well.
 Behind the cover of the stronghold there was a port controlled by the crew of the fortress.
 If necessary, it was closed by a chain dragged by the Motława river from the castle to the watchtower located on Ołowianka Island.

-Today only a small fragment of the zwinger wall with a battlement and an external wall of a rectangular tower, embedded in the façade of the house at ulica Wartka, have been preserved from the castle.
-It is also possible that the Swan Tower was created on the site of one of the towers of the castle.
+The castle has not survived to modern times.
+The area that it occupied, delimited more or less by Wartka and Sukiennicza Streets, is now occupied by modern buildings and wastelands.
+Today only a small fragment of the zwinger wall with a bricked up battlement and an external wall of a rectangular tower, embedded in the façade of the house at ulica Wartka, have been preserved from the castle fortifications.
+It is also possible that the Swan Tower was created on the site of one of the towers of the outer bailey.